National Sangria Day timeline

 Invite your friends and family over for a night that is sure to end in red smiles.
-Have everyone bring their favorite homemade sangria and share their recipe.
-This is also a great way to share recipes before the holidays.
+Have everyone bring their favorite homemade sangria and share their recipes!

 Have a white sangria brunch

 White sangria is best enjoyed during a nice brunch.
-Host a brunch, and instead of mimosas, be the signature drink be a white sangria.
-For added fun, have a sangria bar where guests can add their own fruits to their own drink.
+Host a brunch, and instead of mimosas, make the signature drink be a white sangria.

 Why We Love National Sangria Day